qualityshepherd/brine/posts/the_steep_mage.md

 **Lady Veshra’s Monument:** The heart of the cemetery.
 Three ancestor graves, recently excavated, surround a large marble angel.
 The Soulstone rests within the unearthed coffin.

 **Collapsed Chapel:** Roof gone, leaning walls, bell tower warped.
-The bell—missing its clapper—rings when wraiths are near.
+The bell's clapper is long gone but rings nevertheless when wraiths are near.
 Rung by the cemetery itself.
 The Dybbuk is strongest here but cannot fully enter.

 **Paupers’ Pit:** Mass grave.
 Loose soil, cold ground, wilted flowers.
 Disturbing it awakens the earliest wraiths.
 Crows avoid it entirely.